wazo-platform/wazo-js-sdk/README.md

 room.on(room.ON_JOINED, (participant) => {});
 ```

-Triggered when we join the room.
+Triggered when joining the room.

 - `participant`: `Wazo.LocalParticipant`.